Inside Balenciaga Fall/Winter 2026

 These garments echo Piccioli’s long exploration of drapery during his tenure at Valentino.
 They introduce emotional softness into an otherwise severe runway narrative.

-Styling Tension
+Styling Tension | Severity Meets Softness

 Placed within a runway environment dominated by leather and oversized tailoring, the appearance of fluid draped dresses feels almost disruptive.

-The shift is likely intentional.
+The shift is intentional.

 Rather than erasing Balenciaga’s recent visual world, Piccioli layers his aesthetic language over it gradually.
 The draped pieces appear as moments of interruption within the darker rhythm of the show.

-This controlled friction between severity and softness becomes one of the defining stylistic mechanisms of the collection.
+The controlled friction between severity and softness becomes one of the defining stylistic mechanisms of the collection.

 The color palette follows a similarly bifurcated logic.